zdawson/gabby/gabbySpecification.md

 - Must be enclosed with `<>`.
 - Must be placed immediately before a line or dialogue definition, with only whitespace, newlines, or comments separating them.
 - Must be written on a single line.
-- May contain any number of comma separated values, or key-value pairs separated by `:`.
+- May contain any number of comma separated values and key-value pairs separated by `:`.
 - May have whitespace surrounding tags, which will be trimmed.
 - May have whitespace surrounding keys and values, which will be trimmed.
 - May have whitespace within a tag, key, or value, which will be preserved.